QUASI-DEV/www/md/faq.md

 ### Will it be hackable/open?

 Absolutely.
 We'll not only make the devkit images publicly available, but also all of the detailed code that went into building the 'stack' so you can modify/improve on the installation. (we already [started](https://blog.slock.it/let-s-play-with-snappy-ethereum-816588198528)).
-A dedicated hacker could completely rebuild an Ethereum Computer from scratch if they wanted to.
+A dedicated hobbyist should be able replicate the Ethereum Computer using off-the-shelf parts without having to buy it directly from a distributor..
 We want you to be able to experiment!

+Furthermore, if any given lock manufacturer wanted to be able to embed the software as part of their own designs, in order to benefit from incremental revenue, then in our view, nothing should get in their way either, as this all ultimately benefits the DAO financially by opening the doors to a larger user base.

+### If it's open, won't people be able to bypass the contract system?

+All Ethereum Computers, regardless of provenance, will be required to give the percentage reward to the DAO to be part of the DAO's network.

+To not be part of the DAO's network means losing all the advantages of decentralization, namely:
+- Efficiency, as the DAO removes the need to host a website, or use payment providers
+- Trusted key management on the blockchain without third parties involved
+- Transparency: the DAO allows you to always prove that you have the permission to open any given lock
+- Stability, as DAO-enabled locks work without any 3rd party involved, and have zero downtime
+- The open API for smart contracts
+- And of course the device would no longer be searchable in the Ethereum Computer directory of connected things

 ### When will the Ethereum Computer become available to purchase?